Last updated by Christian Robinette

 If you're having trouble getting a data connection on your phone, here are a few quick and easy troubleshooting tips that might get you up and running again.

-1. Check that there is coverage is available in your area.
+Check that data is available in your area

 If you've got a feature phone, you can check that data is set to "on" here: